SoggyJogger/datasciencecoursera/GettingCleaningData/CodeBook.md

 ### Code description
 The "run_analysis.R" script performs the following tasks:

+Load libraries for curl, plyr, and dplyr
+NOTE: if you do not have these packages installed already, you can
+      install these packages by removing the comments on lines 19-21.

 Part 1:
 - Reads in and merges the data from the files in the test/train folders.
 - Label the variables with their features names.